bhall2001/flyball-master/README.md

 # Flyball Master
 Flyball Scoring and Participant Information

-Flyball Master is a new scoring application written for Mac, Windows and Linux.
-Flyball Master is written with modern software tools allowing integration with numerous modern technologies.
+Flyball Master is a new Flyball application for Mac, Windows and Linux.
+Flyball Master is written with modern software tools providing access to new and exciting methods for scoring and Participant information.

+Not sure what Flyball is?
+Head on over to the [official NAFA website] (http://www.flyball.org) and read up on it.
+Want to see it in action?
+Here you go.
+A video produced by XXXXXXX in the region that we play in.

 Flyball Master runs a Tournament within the NAFA rules.
 Tournament details, club information, teams, schedule, Judges Dashboard, C2 Forms and reports, intra race labels, and an innovative race update web site are available in the current version of Flyball Master.